 - Also included in the hazmat transportation checklist is to consider having an escort or guard for high-hazard shipments (e.g., explosives, radioactive materials, or inhalation hazard toxics).

 - Consider using advanced technology to track or protect your cargo en route to their destination (e.g., satellite tracking systems, antitheft systems for trailers and tractors, and surveillance systems).
 GPS tracking systems should relay updates more frequently.

 - Install tamper-proof seals on all valves and package or container openings.

 - This hazmat transportation checklist also suggests implementing a system for a customer to alert the shipper if a hazardous materials shipment is not received when expected.

 - When products are delivered by your hazardous waste transportation services provider, check the carrier's identity with shipping documents provided by the shipper.

 - Get to know your customers and their hazardous materials programs.
 If you suspect you shipped or delivered a hazardous material to someone who may intend to use it for a criminal activity, notify your local FBI office or local law enforcement officials.

 - Report any suspicious or unusual behavior or incidents to your local law enforcement officials.

-By following this checklist, you can ensure your organization is able to transport hazardous waste materials safely, and securely to a waste disposal site.
-Although this article is meant to give you tips and tricks to help transport your organization's hazmat, it is best to let a commercial hazardous waste disposal company transport and dispose of your hazardous, medical, or toxic waste.
+By following this hazmat transportation checklist, you can ensure your organization can transport hazardous waste materials safely and securely to a waste disposal site.
+Although this article is meant to give you tips and tricks to help transport your organization's hazmat, it is best to avail hazardous waste transportation services from a commercial hazardous waste disposal company to transport and dispose of your hazardous, medical, or toxic waste.